Best Dato App Alternatives for Mac in 2026

 Calendar 366 II is consistently highlighted specifically for its menu bar functionality — it's one of the few full calendar apps where the menu bar component is considered a primary feature rather than a companion.
 The full calendar offers day, week, month, and year views with good customisation options, and syncs with iCloud, Google Calendar, Outlook, and Exchange.
 For Dato users stepping up to a full calendar and wanting to stay with the one-time purchase model, Calendar 366 II is the natural destination.

 It's less beautifully designed than Fantastical, and doesn't have Dato's level of world clock or time zone sophistication.
-But as a full calendar with a strong menu bar presence at a one-time price, it sits in a practical position that no other app on this list occupies.
+But as a full calendar with a strong menu bar presence and a one-time purchase price, it sits in a practical position that no other app on this list occupies.

 Pros: